 - the offloading of baggage from the aircraft in relation to which the dispensation has been requested, which was required due to passengers failing to board; or

 - the re-screening (for aviation security purposes) of passengers and/or baggage of the aircraft in relation to which the dispensation has been requested; or

-- the circumstances are otherwise of such a character that they could not reasonably have been foreseen by the operator.
+- the circumstances are otherwise of such a character that they could not reasonably have been foreseen by the operator; and

 - the reason for the cause of the delay and whether the cause of delay is within the control of the operator or could have been foreseen;

 - the number of passengers involved; and

 - the severity of the likely hardship if a dispensation were not granted.

 It is the responsibility of the operator to demonstrate that every reasonable effort has been made to avoid the need for a dispensation.

 Exceptional circumstances will not generally exist on the basis that: